xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 * Image processing for removing and replacing text
 * Typesetting for keeping the original manga style

+Computer-aided image translation [ImageTrans](/imagetrans/) is a program combining all the parts mentioned above.

-For users who want to integrate manga translation into their own applications, a desktop translation tool alone is not enough.
+However, for users who want to integrate manga translation into their own applications, a desktop translation tool alone is not enough.

 A self-hosted API layer makes it possible to connect manga translation capabilities with browsers, scripts, mobile applications, and automation workflows.